Who are Peer Support Specialists?

 Peer Support Specialist Trainings

-- have or had a serious mental illness.
+- have or had a serious mental illness, and

 - be living well in recovery.

-- At this time, training is prioritized for employed Peer Support Specialists.
+- At this time, training is prioritized for currently employed Peer Support Specialists.

 Training Details